Supplements in sport

 - Supplements that are only available online.

-A range of resources are available to help athletes reach an informed decision:
+A number of resources are available to help you reach an informed decision:

-The Clean Sport is a mobile app, available on the Google Play or Apple stores, lists every batch-tested supplement sold on Australian shelves, and gives athletes a way to assess the risk of other products.
-It is available on Apple and Android phones and tablets.
+The Sport Integrity mobile app (available on the Google Play or Apple stores) lists every batch-tested supplement sold on Australian shelves, and gives athletes a way to assess the risk of other products.

-The Clean Sport App is a ‘one-stop-shop’ for everything about ‘Clean Sport’ and anti-doping, and you can access it all in the palm of your hand!
+The Sport Integrity app is a ‘one-stop-shop’ for everything about sport integrity and anti-doping, and you can access it all in the palm of your hand.